Nephrology Billing Services in Arizona

 Blue Cross Blue Shield of Arizona processes the largest share of Arizona commercial nephrology claims.
 We know their AZ specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-AHCCCS routes nephrology patients through 5 managed care plans: Arizona Complete Health, Mercy Care, Banner, and 2 more.
+AHCCCS (Arizona Health Care Cost Containment System) routes nephrology patients through 7 managed care plans: Mercy Care (Aetna subsidiary), Arizona Complete Health (Centene), Banner University Family Care, and 4 more.
 Each MCO has its own nephrology authorization and billing rules that we manage.

-Noridian processes Medicare nephrology claims in Arizona with its own Local Coverage Determinations.
-We navigate Noridian's policies around dialysis facility coordination to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare nephrology claims in Arizona with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around dialysis facility coordination to prevent medical necessity denials.

 Denial Prevention for Arizona Nephrology